Heathenry in Canada: Differences with American Ásatrú

 Unlike in the United States, there has been no significant move towards Theodism or kindred models based upon a single leader.
 Most Canadian kindreds are formed and/or led by a democratic body.
-Organizations such as the Heathen Freehold Society of BC, Rúnatýr Kindred and others have focused on the family aspect of Heathenry and made the family unit a smaller part of the greater kindred.
+Organizations such as the Heathen Freehold Society of British ColumbiaBC, Rúnatýr Kindred and others have focused on the family aspect of Heathenry and made the family unit a smaller part of the greater kindred.
 These may be referred to as hearths or households which make up the larger tribal unit.

 Much like the European expression of Forn Sed or Folktro, many Canadian Heathens see the integration of customs from their more direct ancestors as vital to their religion.
 This may be French, English, Irish, Slavic or First Nations customs as applied through a Heathen worldview.
 This is due in part to the multiculturalism of Canadian society as opposed to the melting-pot of America.
 It is not uncommon for offerings to be made to non-Germanic landvættir such as those from Celtic, Slavic and First Nation low mythologies.
 This is most common in private cult activities of individual Heathens while the public cult or kindred activities are more Germano-centrist.
 While cultural appropriation is not encouraged, a healthy respect and acknowledgment of ancestors of the land as well as ancestors of practitioners (of all ethnic background) is appropriate.